HummerX/BMSAIT/README.md

 joystick commands that will be send to Falcon BMS.</p>

 In order to establish a data transfer via BMSAIT a specific arduino sketch needs to be customized and loaded on an arduino compatible board.
-A windows app will orchestrate the communication between then arduino boards and the flight simulation.</p>
+A windows app will orchestrate the communication between the arduino boards and the flight simulation.</p>

 The folder "01 Dokumentation" contains a documentation of the softeare suite (so far only available in german language)</p>
 The folder "02 Windows App" contains the needed files to run the windows application of BMSAIT</p>